stepanataccolade/docsv2/sources/ci_docker.md

 ```
 Please remember to use the `-d` option so that the containers are started in the background and the command exits correctly.
 Running `docker compose` without the `-d` option will hang your build.
 The `docker ps` command will show you the containers running on your minion.
 You can now include tests that run against this application.

+If Docker Compose fails due to older Docker versions, then you have the option of using the latest AMI for your subscription.
+Check out the [Docker-Compose FAQ section](ci_faq/#docker-compose-fails-with-the-following-error)

 ##Docker in Test environments and Production